 The campus is designed for safety

 Transylvania's campus is well lighted, especially parking lots and frequently traveled pathways.
-The physical plant staff inspects facilities regularly and responds immediately to reports of potential safety and security hazards.
+The facilities management staff inspects facilities regularly and responds immediately to reports of potential safety and security hazards.

 Students are allowed to park a vehicle on campus, provided the vehicle displays a valid parking permit obtained from DPS.
 Parking regulations emphasize vehicle security.